scbeom/ctv_tutorial/pages/sysmodule/sm_setting.md

 {% include note.html content="In CellTrackVis, an image sequence is inessential because every data set is handled independently (but interconnected internally).
 In other words, reasonable resolution data is enough for the background image." %}

+    ```js
+    function alert("hello");
+    ```

+4. Another item.

+### Key Principle to Remember with Lists

+The key principle is to line up the first character after the dot following the number:

+{% include image.html file="liningup.png" caption="Lining up the left edge ensures the list stays in tact." %}

 ## Survey of features

 Some of the more prominent features of this theme include the following: